Patrick-Cole/pygmi/README.md

 Please notice the version of numba.
 Older versions can cause PyGMI to crash on startup.

-Alternatively if you use environmnets you can simply use the following command:
+Alternatively if you use environments you can simply use the following command:
 	conda create -n pygmi2 scipy numba=0.42.1 gdal pandas matplotlib numexpr numpy setuptools pillow pyopengl scikit-learn

 Once this is done, download pygmi, extract it to a directory, and run it from its root directory with the following command: